dchaplinsky/unshred/README.md

  * Ignore crapy pieces (too small at the moment)
  * Detect pieces orientation and unify them (straighten and make vertical)
  * Save pieces with alpha channel
- * Detects some features to be used for future matching: top side of the piece, corners of contour, top/bottommost points
+ * Detects some features to be used for future matching: top side of the piece, corners of contour, top/bottommost points, palette, geometry
+ * Suggest tags (like “has blue ink”)
  * Can process files in batch mode
  * Output debug info in nifty html with ability to review each detected piece in great detail.

+### Development
+Check features subdir for examples of feature detectors and interfaces they are using.
+If you have an idea or implementation of good features — contact me!

 ### Requirements
  * [NumPy 1.7.1](http://www.numpy.org/)